Dinner and a Show at the Talking Stick Resort

 Pool Concerts take advantage of Arizona’s beautiful weather where guests can enjoy a show under the stars or rent a cabana with VIP bottle service.
 Sold-out events at this outdoor venue have included Alice in Chains, ZZ Top, Foreigner, and renowned DJs.

 Open Fridays and Saturdays, nightclub Degree 270 on the 14th floor is open until 2 a.m. and a popular spot to end a festive evening (Tip: If your plans are for dinner and dancing, ask about the hidden staircase to Degree 270 from the Orange Sky patio).
 More often than not, though, we find ourselves back at the Orange Sky Lounge for a post-concert nightcap, especially if Stan Sykes is on the piano.
-Have Michael “Murph” Murphy shake up excellent cocktails for you, sit back, and enjoy the music and city lights view.
+Order a specialty cocktail, sit back, and enjoy the music and city lights view.

 Looking for a more casual dinner and a show?
 Plan a visit to the Blue Coyote Café with an eclectic menu from Southwestern to sushi or, my pick, Ocean Trail.
 Set in the corner of the casino floor, this lively 19-seat seafood restaurant features a New Orleans-inspired menu.
 Pull up a stool, sip on a Hurricane, and order specialties such as gumbo, crawfish étouffée, or seafood pan roast.
-Afterwards, enjoy live music in the casino-level Palo Verde Lounge or the Shadows Lounge with a cigar and jazz.
+Afterwards, enjoy live music in the casino-level Palo Verde Lounge or catch the game of the moment in Players Sports Bar.

 Gamblers will find their entertainment too.
 Try your luck in the sleek 98,000-square-foot casino with 800 slot machines, roulette, Keno, or table games such as Blackjack, Casino War, and Pai Gow Poker.

-Dining, dancing, concerts, and gambling – choose your experience at the Talking Stick Resort.
+Dining, dancing, concerts, sports and gambling – choose your experience at the Talking Stick Resort.